gramashawana/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that changes the working directory to the user’s home directory Display current directory contents in a long format
+a script that changes the working directory to the user’s home directory Display current directory contents in a long format Display current directory contents, including hidden files (starting with .).
+Use the long format